msft-devops-demos/AzureBootcamp/Labs/Day 2/05 - Azure Functions - DurableFunctions/Lab.md

 ## Step 1: Scaffolding

-- Create a new, empty, Functions Project.
+- Create a new Functions Project using select `Durable Functions Orchestration` as the template.
-- Add a new function with the name `BookingOrchstrator` and select `Durable Functions Orchestration` as the template.
+- Rename `Function1` function (created by default) with the name `BookingOrchstrator`.
 - Add a new HTTP triggered function called `BookingStarter`.
 Go back to the `BookingOrchestrator.cs` file and notice that there is a starter function there called `BookingOrchestrator_HttpStart` with the method name `HttpStart`.
 Let's copy the code from the starter function in the Orchestrator class into  the `BookingStarter` function.
   - Tip: As we're using v3 of Azure Functions for this function, we'll need to modify the return statements slightly.
 Delete the existing return statement and replace it with: